ml-explore/mlx-swift/README.md

 ## Installation

-The ``MLX`` Swift package can be built and run from XCode or SwiftPM.
+The ``MLX`` Swift package can be built and run from Xcode or SwiftPM.
 A CMake install is also provided.

 More details are in the [documentation](https://ml-explore.github.io/mlx-swift/MLX/documentation/mlx/install).

-### XCode
+### Xcode

-In XCode you can add `https://github.com/ml-explore/mlx-swift` as a package dependency and link `MLX`, `MLXNN` and `MLXRandom` as needed.
+In Xcode you can add `https://github.com/ml-explore/mlx-swift` as a package dependency and link `MLX`, `MLXNN` and `MLXRandom` as needed.

 ### SwiftPM